americanwookie/fun/README.md

 fun
 ===

 Scott's random, trying new things repo.
 Think of it as my laboratory, with me as the mad scientist.
+These are unfinished scripts that I may have, in part, used in various places.
+In an ideal world, they'll get spun off into their own projects.

 Muahahahahah